andreamorgar/poesIA/README.md

 # poesIA: a poetry generator in Spanish 📚📚💻
 A poetry generator from a scrapped corpus of Spanish poetry.
 EDA and general NLP tasks are included.

+## Poem genetator 📚🤯
-Here a visualization of the generator performance with streamlit
+Here a visualization of the generator performance with streamlit.
+Given a words.... it generates a beutiful poem in Spanish✨✨✨✨

 ![wordcloud](images/poem_generator.png)